iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > There was no way to quickly self-report a positive test, so the contact tracing is useless.<br> :date: __2021-01-19 03:55:09__

-> Since the last update they took off the daily death count.
-They only tell you the total death count up to the current date.
-Because of this the app doesn't exactly tell you the whole situation currently.
-In begining I actually liked the way app, but since of the many changes that isn't the case anymore.
-I feel as if they are trying to hide the real truth to the situation & that isn't a good thing at all.<br> :date: __2020-12-23 20:53:01__

 #### 1-star reviews